Day Habilitation Programs

-PDI also provides residential support services throughout Montgomery and Stewart Counties.
+PDI also provides residential support services throughout Middle Tennessee.
 While our primary staffing model is a 24 Hour Shift Staff pattern, we have homes that are staffed with Live-In Companions as well as Family Based model homes.
 The staffing pattern is determined by the individual’s specific needs and the considerations of the Circle of Support (those closest to the individual served make up the Circle of Support).

 Services include, but are not limited to:

 - Daily living skills training